 The following is, for now, a few very cryptic notes about the history of the area and farms.
 I hope to add more in the future, depending on time and ability to find material written in English.
 The history of many farms has been written in the Norwegian Bydgebøk; unfortunately, these are mostly in Norwegian without English translations.

 The "farm" in Norway was actually a small community that may have consisted of as few as one family or two, or a number of families and various other individuals and appeared to be collectively a substantial agricultural enterprise.
 Generally, there was some blood relationship between families on the same (and adjoining) farms, but that was not always the case.
-Flisberget was a smaller farm, with 13 individuals listed in the Flisberget 1865 census.
+Flisberget was one of the smaller farms, with 13 individuals listed in the Flisberget 1865 census.

 The Flisberget Farm was, and is, located in the Sørskogbygda ("South Forest Village"), Elverum Parish which is located in Hedmark County, Norway ("Hedmarken" in Norwegian) on the eastern side of Norway, almost touching the border with Sweden.
 Hedmark is considered a "county."
 In Norway, there are no geo-political subdivisions equivalent to a "state" in the USA.
 It is a heavily forested area, and in the 17th century the region of middle Sweden and eastern Norway was settled by migrants from Finnland, known as the "Forest-Finns."
 The area itself is currently known as the "Finnskogen" or "Finn-Forest" which stretches on the Norwegian side from Trysil in the north to Eidskog in the south.
 So, culturally and linguistically, the area was strongly Finnish.
 The inhabitants subsisted by a combination of farming, logging, fishing and hunting.